-Disagreements about where the children will spend time can flair up.
-It is, therefore, important to avoid potential disappointment and so arrangements for children during the school holidays should be made well in advance.
+Disagreements about child arrangements, particularly where the children will spend time in school holidays, can inevitatbly flair up.
+It is, therefore, important to avoid potential disappointment and so child arrangements during the school holidays should be made well in advance.

 If you are separated or divorced from your ex-partner, certain difficulties can arise when travelling abroad with a child, especially when only one parent is travelling.